Barefoot MagazineInteractive Layout Design

 This project was for my digital design and interactive layout class.
 The objective of the project was to create an interactive booklet that was compatible for the web browser and mobile.

 For this project, I first made a mind map to direct myself in what topic I wanted to design an interactive magazine for.
-I came up with lots of ideas, however I was most intrested in making a magazine about “Slow Fashion”.
-It’s a topic I’ve been invested in it and I had a lot to write about.
+Barefoot Magazine is a fictional magazine featuring trending topics.
+This one is based on “Slow Fashion”

 For this project, I created a mindmap to figure out what topic I could write a lot about.